Russian–Sri Lankan relations

 On February 10-12, 2016 the first session of the newly established Russia-Sri Lanka Intergovernmental Commission on Trade, Economic, Scientific and Technical Cooperation was held in Moscow, followed by the second on October 24-26, 2017 in Colombo.

 On October 28, 2018 direct Colombo-Moscow flights by Aeroflot were reestablished (since December 17, 2018 flights are carried out twice a week by Rossiya Airlines, member of the «Aeroflot – Russian Airlines»), which has already greatly contributed to the development of our bilateral tourist ties.
 Sri Lanka remains a popular place of attraction for Russian travelers.
 In 2018 more than 64 thousand Russian tourists visited the island.

 The Sri Lanka-Russia Business Council of the Ceylon Chamber of Commerce has been operational since 2001.

 The Friendship Society «Sri Lanka – Russia» in Colombo also continues to function successfully.
 The Russian Centre of Science and Culture in Colombo organizes Russian language courses, ballet classes and chess training for Sri Lankan children and provides art and musical education.

-Upon the request from Sri Lanka Russia provided humanitarian assistance amounting to 24 million US dollars in August 2017 following the destructions caused by floods and landslides across the island.
+Upon the request from Sri Lanka Russia provided humanitarian assistance amounting to $24 million in August 2017 following the destructions caused by floods and landslides across the island.